laurentszyster/jsbn-min.js/README.md

 Synopsis
 ---

-### jsbn

-All three distributables share a common API that provide access to a selection of JSBN functions: SHA1 in hex, SHA1 HMAC in hex, a BigInteger factory and a big random generator (of 160 bits by default).
+All three distributables share a common API that provide access to a selection of JSBN functions: SHA1 in hex, SHA1 HMAC in hex, a BigInteger factory and a big random generator (of 160 bits by default):

 ~~~
 jsbn.init()